 If you enrolled in the College of Business Administration or are interested in a career in business, be sure to also check out Business Career Center.

 The Center for Gender and Sexualities Studies provides a bridge space supporting scholarly work and the lived experience of gender and sexualities.
 They place emphasis on the intersections of race, ethnicity, gender and sexualities as they offer education on the implications of such intersections.
 If you are interested in these topics, be sure to check out the Gender and Sexualities Studies program, which explores the ways in which gender, race, class, sexuality, and other identities and locals impact not only society, but the lived experiences of individuals.
 For more information, visit the center's website or email the center.

-provides a space of engagement for all underrepresented and minority populations while also being a space for all students at Marquette.
+The Center for Engagement and Inclusion (CIE) provides a space of engagement for all underrepresented and minority populations while also being a space for all students at Marquette.
 The Center for Engagement and Inclusion is staffed by a full-time professional and student Program Assistants.
 Our space allows for student interaction and study spaces while also being a space for use by multicultural student organizations.
 A number of programming comes out of the Center of Engagement and Inclusion and includes student discussion groups, social justice advocacy and educational programming, and other programs centered on fostering inclusion across our campus.

 Our entire Office of Engagement and Inclusion works to provide supplemental resources to support student development and growth in the areas of leadership education and training, social justice education, student advocacy, retention and mentoring programs, community outreach, and diversity celebration.